Commodore 64: 2025–present

-On July 5, 2025, YouTuber Christian Simpson of the channel Retro Recipes (later renamed to Retro Recipes x Commodore) released the video titled "Can We Save The COMMODORE Brand?
+On June 7, 2025, YouTuber Christian Simpson of the channel Retro Recipes (later renamed to Retro Recipes x Commodore) released the video titled "Can We Save The COMMODORE Brand?
 My Biggest Project Yet", at the end of which he hinted at acquiring the entire holding company maintaining the original Commodore trademarks and branding (Commodore Corporation B.V.).
-On June 28, 2025 a follow up video was released which announced that an agreement had been reached and hinted at an upcoming hardware release.
+On June 28, 2025, a follow up video was released which announced that an agreement had been reached and hinted at an upcoming hardware release.
 On July 12, 2025, the newly revived magazine Compute!'s Gazette in its first edition announced the re-release of the original Commodore 64, which coincided with a video announcement from Retro Recipes x Commodore, The Commodore 64 Ultimate is an FPGA based re-implementation of the original C64 hardware which retains compatibility with existing C64 peripherals and cartridges while offering expanded capabilities and modern connectivity.
 The system was created with community partners and their projects such as Gideon Zweijtzer (of Gideon's Logic) and a customized variant of the Ultimate64 Elite-II mainboard.
 The base model re-release features a breadbin styled case and keyboard with classic coloring, while other editions offer RGB lighting and transparent / semi-transparent cases.
-The original schedule called for units to be shipped in October or November of 2025.
+The original schedule called for units to be shipped in October or November 2025.
+As of January 2026, the Commodore 64 Ultimate had been released to reviewers, with units due to ship in March 2026.